ventureum/Chainsfr/docs/receiving.md

 ## Does an incoming transfer expire?

 A transfer expires after 30 days if not claimed by the recipient.
-The sender can either cancel the transfer to retrieve the funds or resend another transfer.
+The sender must cancel the transfer to retrieve the funds and resend another transfer.

 ## How do I know that the transfer notification email I received is real?

 Always be careful prior to clicking on any links within a notification.
-Only action on email notifications when you were expecting someone to send you money.
+Only act on email notifications when you were expecting someone to send you money.
 Make sure the email you received is from **notify@chainsfer.io**.